Rebuilding Our Faith Series #14

 The second interesting thing he was concerned about was the focus or vision.
 We see that he appointed singers and Levites.
 This has to do more with securing the life within.
 Remember that the three parts are interdependent.
 Nehemiah could easily be content with the building of the wall in 52 days, but this defense is nothing unless the peoples' focus is corrected.
 They must focus on the intention of the wall.
 It would be very easy to just settle down to normal and satisfied lives.
 Once the structure is built, they could stop worrying about the world out there and get busy with restoring their own material lives.
 After concentrating so intensely on material things, it is easy to forget the greater goals in life.

 Nehemiah however, by appointing the singers and the Levites, was saying that the wall is not the goal.
 They had done well, very well.
 But there is more to what they were doing than the mere repairing of a wall.
 The world would be content with that but God's people are not.
 The defense is in place so that we can go further in our spiritual lives.
-I think often how many Christians are content to go only so far in their Christian lives.
+I often think about how many Christians are content to go only so far in their Christian lives.
 They stop at a certain point because their lives are focused around the wall rather than the Lord.
-Or a church which has focused on the building of a church building.
+Or a church that has focused on building a church building.
 How often they become content with the building of it even though the building is nothing but a curse without a growing ministry of love and evangelism.
 By establishing the singers and Levites, he turned the focus back around the Lord.
 They were all of a sudden realizing something greater than the wall is being rebuilt and that they must take interest in it.
 I find two immediate applications to the rebuilding of the wall.

-Application #2 The lesson is very apparent.
+The lesson is very apparent.
 Take advantage of the protection we have received.
 I think of the command in Ephesians 6:10-15,

 There are four parts to this life spoken here.

-1. The burden (4-5)
+1. The burden (Nehemiah 7:4–5)

 Salvation can well be represented by the walls or the clear proclamation of the Gospel based on the precious work of Christ.
 Salvation is also importantly the bringing of the people into the walls of salvation.
 Many in Christendom do not think salvation includes the bringing of God's people into the wall of salvation, but clearly this is the testimony and intent of the scriptures to let us know that salvation from the start to the end it is the grace of God.
 Let me state this a bit clearer.
 Many Christians think that Christ is God's gift to us; they are right.
 But then they say that faith is our gift to God.
 Here they are wrong.
 We have nothing to bring to the gracious throne of God.
 The scriptures say that we were chosen before the foundation of the world because of His choice.
 The scriptures state that no man searches for God or is even able to - that is, without the Spirit's aid.
 The scriptures state that even faith is the result of God's wondrous saving power.
 In other words, man is trying to hold on to his independence.
 Man is prideful about his right choices.
 The scriptures are clear that it is God's wonderful grace in that He does not only provide justification of the righteous but that He justifies them.
 Christ is not only the sacrifice, but also we know that God our Father actually justifies us.
 It is not up to the bright, the intelligent, the more knowledgeable, the zealous, or those of a certain heritage.
-John 1:13 says, "But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born not of blood, nor of the will of the flesh, nor of the will of man, but of God."
+John 1:13 says, "But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born not of blood, nor of the will of the flesh, nor of the will of man, but of God."Birth is of the Lord.
+We do not say we want to be born.
+We are born and one day realize the life we have.
+John 3 again confirms this by saying we are born from above or born again.
+Ephesians 2:8 10 says, "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast.
+For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."

 So we find that the Lord has both the walls and the people in the walls of salvation all planned out.
 This leaves no room for the pride of man.
 All the glory goes to God.
 What can we do but give great thanks to such a God!
 This is what paul does in Romans after covering the discussion of salvation, sanctification and election.
 Romans 11:33-36 says, "Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable His ways!